cakephp/docs/en/controllers/middleware.rst

 Middleware can either be implemented as anonymous functions (Closures), or as invokable classes.
 While Closures are suitable for smaller tasks they make testing harder, and can create a complicated ``Application`` class.
-Like most parts of CakePHP, middleware classes have a few conventions:
+Middleware classes in CakePHP have a few conventions:

 * Middleware class files should be put in **src/Middleware**.
 For example:
   **src/Middleware/CorsMiddleware.php**
-* Helper classes should be suffixed with ``Middleware``.
+* Middleware classes should be suffixed with ``Middleware``.
 For example:
   ``LinkMiddleware``.
 * Middleware are expected to implement the middleware protocol.